iwewe/nexterp-ubuntu/README.md

 ## Usage

-1. Clone this repository to your Ubuntu server.  or download the script:
+1. Clone this repository to your Ubuntu server or download the script:

     ```bash
     wget https://raw.githubusercontent.com/iwewe/nexterp-ubuntu/main/install_nexterp.sh